-Sampling strategies at John Day Dam have gone through different iterations since the construction of the Smolt Monitoring Facility (SMF) in 1997.
+Sampling at John Day Dam has gone through different iterations since the construction of the Smolt Monitoring Facility (SMF) in 1997.
 The original sampling strategy was 24-hour sampling every day and that continued until 2015.
 In 2015, NOAA Fisheries provided a memorandum about concerns of fish handling and holding at John Day Dam.
-The concern was the amount of fish being handled and held during the 24hour sampling period and this led to the current 24-hour every-other-day sampling.
-John Day Fisheries proposes a new condition sampling strategy of 6-8 hours per day to further reduce the number of fish being handled and held, provide daily information about the Juvenile Bypass System (JBS), reduce the number of staff required to operate the SMF, and continue the warm water sampling strategy that is currently outlined in the Fish Passage Plan (FPP).
-The new sampling strategy will not sample the run at large but does provide USACE personnel the ability to sample fish daily and determine if the JBS is passing fish without incident.
+The concern was the amount of fish being handled and held during the 24-hour sampling period and this led to the current 24-hour every-other-day sampling.
+John Day Fisheries proposes a new condition sampling strategy of 6-8 hours per day, Monday through Friday, to further reduce the number of fish being handled and held, provide information about the Juvenile Bypass System (JBS), reduce the number of staff required to operate the SMF, and continue the warm water sampling strategy that is currently outlined in the Fish Passage Plan (FPP).
+The new sampling strategy will not sample the run at large but does provide USACE personnel the ability to sample fish and determine if the JBS is passing fish without incident.
 Incidents would be descaling, or injury associated with passage through the JBS.
-John Day Fisheries will continue to operate the SMF starting 1 March to increase the collection of juvenile lamprey.
-The early start is weather dependent.
+John Day will continue to operate the facility starting March 1st, weather dependent, to help facilitate the collection of juvenile lamprey if needed.

 The JBS is an important passage route at John Day Dam with high survival for juvenile migrants.
 Condition sampling is one of the tools used to monitor conditions within the JBS and monitor overall health of fish passing John Day dam.
 In 2016, the sampling strategy changed from 24-hour daily sampling to 24-hour every-other-day sampling to reduce the number of fish being held and handled daily.
-The sampling strategy change from every day to every-other-day, also changed the ability for USACE personnel to detect issues associated with passage through the JBS.
 The numbers of fish passing through the JBS, over the wetted separator and into the holding tanks at the SMF is variable form year to year.
-Fish passage and collection numbers are estimated by Pacific States Marine Fisheries Commission personnel daily.
+Fish passage and collection numbers are estimated by Pacific States Marine Fisheries Commission personnel during each sampling day.
 Estimated JBS passage numbers from 2010 to 2019 varied by year and cover two different sampling strategies.
-The 24hours daily sampling strategy from 2010 to 2015 averaged 3,560,484 juvenile fish annually passing through the JBS and over the wetted separator.
+The 24-hours daily sampling strategy from 2010 to 2015 averaged 3,560,484 juvenile fish annually passing through the JBS and over the wetted separator.
 In 2016, the sampling strategy was changed to every-other-day sampling and between 2016 and 2019, 1,905,274 juvenile fish annually passed through the JBS and over the wetted separator (Table 1).
 Based on the number of fish collected from 2016 to 2019 and assuming a 20% JBS passage rate, the new sampling strategy would reduce the number of fish collected to 801,842 fish annually.
-This would decrease the number of fish being held and handled but would give PSMFC and USACE personnel a daily look at JBS conditions for safe passage of juvenile fish.
-The data from PSMFC was used to estimate the number of fish collected and the number of days sampled.
+This would decrease the number of fish being held and handled but would give PSMFC and USACE personnel a look at JBS conditions for safe passage of juvenile fish.
+Data from PSMFC was used to estimate the number of fish collected and the number of days sampled.
 While past samples have been focused on the run at large, this alternative sampling strategy won't sample the run at large but will focus on the JBS and the condition of the fish passing through the JBS.